 The studies referred to have persuaded many healthcare professionals, not to mention many scientific and medical organizations, to recommend the Mediterranean diet as one that is preventative of major chronic diseases.

 What does the Mediterranean diet consist of?

-In Greece, for example, very little red meat is consumed, and fish and poultry are eaten twice or more on a weekly basis.
+In Greece, for example, very little red meat is consumed.
+Fish and poultry are eaten twice or more on a weekly basis.
 On average, residents consume nine servings of fruits and vegetables daily.
-While bread is a normal part of the Mediterranean diet, it is usually whole grain and, significantly, is dipped in olive oil, rather than spread with butter or margarine, both of which may contain trans fats.
+While bread is a normal part of the Mediterranean diet, it is usually whole grain.
+It is also dipped in olive oil, rather than spread with butter or margarine.
 Nuts, a healthy source of unsaturated fats, are also a regular component of the Mediterranean diet.
 Since nuts are high in calories, most people should not consume them in large quantities — a handful daily is a healthy addition.
 Heavily salted or candied nuts should be avoided.
 Another positive aspect of the Mediterranean diet is that it greatly limits salt intake, substituting delicious herbs and spices that are much are much more helpful in maintaining heart health.